Full disclosure: This post contains affiliate links. ?

 Either one can be a useful tool to become familiar with the sound of the language and to acquire some basic vocabulary, while also enjoying yourself thanks to the helpful images.
 If you are starting off, and want to use one, I'd recommend using Busuu for the first week that you sign up (after the first trial week you lose certain useful features unless you upgrade to a premium account) specifically if you are learning English, Spanish, German, French, Italian or (Brazilian) Portuguese.
 For any other language, use Livemocha.

-Livemocha: The main advantage of Livemocha here is its wide selection of languages; an impressive 35!
+Livemocha: The main advantage of Livemocha here is its wide selection of languages, 35 languages, that's pretty impressive!
 However, this list is not the misleading drop-down list you will see on the home page.
-Since you use the system to contact natives, you can do that for a larger range of languages (as in Busuu), but the actual courses are not offered in all of them – based on the standard template nature of how the system works (which is a point I criticise), I’m confident that the number will increase further though.
+Since you use the system to contact natives, you can do that for a larger range of languages (as in Busuu), but the actual courses are not offered in all of them – based on the standard template nature of how the system works (which is a point I criticise), I'm confident that the number will increase further though.

 You can't learn Irish through their courses for example, but you can select it as a language you are learning if you would like to try to practise with someone (whether you'd actually find them or not is another issue).
 The list is already impressive and interestingly enough; you can even learn Esperanto as one of the 35 languages through it for example.
 Unless you are learning a minority language you can be pretty confident that you'll find a course for it.